conestack/bdajax/README.rst

       fubar
     </a>

-This causes bdajax to perform action ``someaction`` on context defined in ``ajax:target`` and renders the result to an overlay element.
+This causes bdajax to perform action ``acionname`` on context defined in ``ajax:target`` and renders the result to an overlay element.

 In addition a selector for the overlay can be defined.
 This is useful if